magnusviri/dockerfiles/README.md

 - [jamfpro](./jamfpro) My attempt at a [Jamf Pro](https://www.jamf.com/) server.
 - [freeorion](./freeorion) My attempt at a [FreeOrion](https://freeorion.org/) hostless server.

+You are probably here for the Jamf Pro compose file.
+I had this as a separate repo, but I thought I was going to make so many Docker images that I should combine all of my Docker Compose files into one repo.
+And then I didn't make a whole bunch.
+So it's just these 2.
+I'm just going to leave them together though simply because I don't want to go through the work to split them up.

+## Jamf Pro

+For more information, see my [Jamf Pro Readme](https://github.com/magnusviri/dockerfiles/tree/main/jamfpro).

+## FreeOrion

+For more information, see my [FreeOrion](https://github.com/magnusviri/dockerfiles/tree/main/freeorion).

 ## Really useful one-liners

 ### Apache